SeanShubin/up-to-date/beginning-software-engineering.md

 If you make a change to the code which introduces unintended consequences, you should get feedback about that as soon as possible.
 This means your code will need automated tests.

-The best times to get feedback, in order, are:
+The best times to get feedback (in priority order)

 * Instant (for example, your Integrated Development Environment may be able to detect typos in statically typed languages)
 * Compile Time